hikoworks/hikolang/doc/language/file_organization.md

 other conditions.

 > [!NOTE]
-> It is a reportable error if two .hic files have the same module or
+> It is a reportable error if two .hkm files have the same module or
 > application name after evaluation of the conditional compilation expression.

 ## Application executable
-An application executable is created by compiling a .hic file that contains an `application` statement.
-The executable is named with the name specified in the `application` statement and is placed next to the .hic file.
+An application executable is created by compiling a .hkm file that contains an `application` statement.
+The executable is named with the name specified in the `application` statement and is placed next to the .hkm file.

 Like the `module` statement, the `application` statement may include an expression for conditional compilation which will be evaluated during the